-YES is an inquiry and project-based program focused on social entrepreneurship and impact.
+Dream Leaders is an inquiry and project-based program focused on social entrepreneurship and impact.
 The micro-course is composed of 10 lessons, each which invites learning that is personal, relevant, and pragmatic.
 The curriculum drives student learning into the world through self-reflection, network building, and the development of academic, pre-professional, executive functioning, and non-cognitive skills.
-The program is delivered using Classcraft’s innovative, award-winning gamified Engagement Management System (think of it as an LMS powered by fun!).
+Youth Enterprise Solutions (YES) supplies the program curriculum.
+It is delivered using Classcraft’s innovative, award-winning gamified Engagement Management System (think of it as an LMS powered by fun!).
 The experience is designed to motivate and connect students by turning their progress into a game they play together throughout their education.

 Classcraft is a world-class Engagement Management System (EMS) that provides a robust set of tools while connecting real-life intervention with engagement data.
 This system has a profound impact on educational outcomes that are key to student success.